berkayatalay90/frontendmentor.io-challenges/README.md

 Hi!
 This is the repo for the completed frontendmentor.io challenges.
-This repo is only for the challenges requires HTML & CSS except JS.
+This repo is only for the challenges require HTML & CSS except JS.